Native Americans

 Navajo

 The Navajo are an Indigenous People of the Southwestern United States.
 The Navajo term for themselves is Diné.
-Their language is Navajo (Navajo: Diné bizaad), a Southern Athabascan language.
+Their language is Navajo (Navajo: Diné bizaad), a Southern Athabaskan language.
 The states with the largest Diné populations are Arizona (140,263) and New Mexico (108,305).

 Nez Perce